 “Everybody should have a clear understanding of their responsibility to take care of themselves so that the family can have a vacation where everybody is safe,” LeRoy said.

-My young adult children are being sent home from a university that had a spike in cases.
+My young adult children are coming home from a university that had a spike in cases.
 Should they be tested?

-Some schools are also requiring students test negative for the virus before heading out for Thanksgiving break, but again it's important to not overly rely on a negative coronavirus test, experts cautioned.
+Many schools required students test negative for the virus before heading out for Thanksgiving break, but again it's important to not overly rely on a negative coronavirus test, experts cautioned.

 "Let's just say you test negative and you have permission to go home.
 But then once you get home, you might develop symptoms and in the period even before that you might be spreading to your family," said Dr. Lucian Davis, an associate professor of epidemiology at the Yale School of Public Health.